Top 20 list:

 - Hudson’s Gold Gem -compares to really great european pears (Collette, Magness, etc.).
 Flavors of pineapple and toasted nuts; shy production and fruit cracking with blemishes-but the tree grows out of after the first 7 years!

-- Keepsake – Shy bearing, but flavor, storage, ease of growth is superior to its child, Honeycrisp
+- Keepsake – A little late here, but flavor, storage, ease of growth is superior to its child, Honeycrisp

 New Apple Cultivar: Silken